Signs and symptoms of liver cancer

-In the early stages of liver cancer (hepatocellular carcinoma), there are often no symptoms.
-People with long-term (chronic) liver disease may have regular tests to check their liver.
-If they develop liver cancer, these tests may find it before symptoms develop.
+In the early stages of liver cancer (also called Hepatocellular carcinoma or HCC), there are often no symptoms.
+If you have long-term (chronic) liver disease, you may have regular tests to check the liver.
+If you develop HCC, these tests may find it before you have symptoms.

 Possible symptoms of liver cancer include:

-- feeling full soon after beginning to eat
+- loss of appetite and feeling full soon after starting to eat

 - aching or pain on the right side of the tummy (abdomen) near the ribs, and sometimes in the right shoulder

-- a swollen tummy, caused by fluid build-up (called ascites)
+- a swollen tummy, which may be caused by fluid build-up (ascites)

-- a yellow tinge to the skin and whites of the eyes (called jaundice).
+- the skin and whites of the eyes looking yellow (jaundice).